Key stats about climate change

 Why are we talking about climate change?

-Supporting communities who have lost their homes to extreme weather events has been a significant part of our work for the last 20 years.
+Supporting communities who have lost their homes to extreme weather events has been a significant part of our work for over 20 years.

 We are on the front line, helping communities in the immediate aftermath of disasters, which are becoming more severe because of our warming climate.